tum-ens/urbs/doc/theorydoc/buysell_prob.rst

 Buy/sell commodity limitations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The trade with the market in each modeled year and each vertex can be limited
 per time step and for an entire year.
-This introduces the follwing constraints:
+This introduces the following constraints:

 .. math::
    &\forall y\in Y,~v\in V,~c \in C_{\text{sell}}:\\